Giancarlo Stanton Player Props: Yankees vs. Rangers

-The New York Yankees and Giancarlo Stanton (.176 slugging percentage over his past 10 games, including one homer), battle starting pitcher Dane Dunning and the Texas Rangers at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees and Giancarlo Stanton (.147 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jon Gray and the Texas Rangers at Yankee Stadium, Saturday at 4:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mariners.
+He had a hitless performance in his last game (0-for-4) against the Rangers.

 Giancarlo Stanton Game Info & Props vs. the Rangers